 What makes a good headshot?

 In my last post, I talked about how important first impressions are and how good headshots can really enhance our online presence.
-In this post, I want to chat about how to get a good headshot that communicates exactly who you are.
+In this post, I want to chat about what makes a good headshot and what communicates exactly who you are.

 Questions to ask yourself when taking your headshot:

 This photograph should show your personality.
 We want the right clothing, location, mood, and style.
 They should subtly represent your brand as well as who you are as a professional.
 If you’re all about humor and fun with your clients, we want to infuse that into the session!
 If your business is more serious and subdued, we can get that message across while still creating a warm inviting feeling for a great headshot.

 I want to know what you will be using the images for.
 We need to identify who your audience is, so we can speak directly to them.
 If you are a consultant looking to work with top executives, we need to make sure that we are using the images that attract them.
 Do you need to show your strength in the images or do you need to lean in and show your openness?
 Having a clear message and audience is vital.